attach-live/attach-embeds-properties/README.md

 # attach-sdk-properties
-This repository contains a complete list of all properties used in the ATTACH SDKs.
+This repository contains a complete list of all properties used in the Attach SDKs.
 Use it as reference and for copy-pasting.